 Where can I find more information?

-More information can be found in the menu on the left, including more about what constitutes discrimination and harassment and advice on what to do if you are subjected to harassment, as well as information about the Swedish Discrimination Act and the Equality Ombudsman.
+More information can be found via the buttons below, including more about what constitutes discrimination and harassment and advice on what to do if you are subjected to harassment, as well as information about the Swedish Discrimination Act and the Equality Ombudsman.